The Shipping Law Review: South Korea

 Korea has not ratified the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention) or any protocols.
 Passenger carriage is dealt with in Articles 817 to 826 of the Commercial Code.

-The carrier is liable for the death or personal injury of passengers unless the carrier proves that it or its employees were not negligent.
-The global limitation amount for a passenger's death or personal injury is in line with that of the LLMC Protocol 1996, which Korea has not ratified.
+The carrier is liable for the death or personal injury of passengers unless the carrier proves that neither it or its employees were not negligent.
+The global limitation amount for a passenger's death or personal injury is in line with that of the 1996 LLMC Protocol, which Korea has not ratified.

 vii Seafarers' rights